jacksoncamp42/jacksoncamp42/README.md

 ## 🙋‍♂️ A bit about me:

-- Incoming SWE Intern at Morgan Stanley
+- Prev SWE Intern @ Morgan Stanley
 - 🌱 Passionate about **machine learning**, **full-stack development**,  and **blockchain**

 - 👨‍💻 All of my projects are available on my [website](https://www.jackson.camp/)